dr05-homebrew/dr05-homebrew/README.md

 * [QEMU] has been [ported to blackfin][qemu-bfin]
 * If you happen to have the [IDA Pro] SDK, you can use Andreas Schuler's [blackfin plugin][ida-bfin]
+* [LdrViewer][ldrv] is a Windows program to view LDR bootstreams, the format that blackfin processors understand

 [gcc]: https://gcc.gnu.org/
 [reasm]: https://github.com/dr05-homebrew/spi-flash-reassembler